5.4 Young people's participation in policy-making

 Politicians and organisations give talks from the festival stages, and young people are able to give a three-minute talk at the ‘beer crate stage’.
 School classes can also participate, and several organisations provide teaching material.

-In 2017, 10 000 young people participated in the festival.
+Around 30.000 young people participate in the festival each year.
 The Youth Democracy Festival is organised by the Youth Bureau (Ungdomsbureauet) and is funded by several private and public partners.

 The Day of Democracy